 Erik Tells All (5-part A&E series, December 2017)

 And these two have some redeeming moments:

-Episode 4 (“The Crimes That Changed Us” series, ID Investigation Discovery, 2020 — Redeeming moments for me are that I got to say some things that went beyond the jury room deliberations, which producers usually cut out.)
+Episode 4 (“The Crimes That Changed Us” series, ID Investigation Discovery, 2020) — Redeeming moments for me, personally, are that I got to say some things that went beyond the jury room deliberations, things which producers usually cut out.

 Law & Order True Crime: The Menendez Murders (NBC, 8 episodes)

-NOTE 2: If you want to know which actress is playing Juror Hazel in Episodes 5, 6, and (more importantly) 7, click here for photo album.
+NOTE 2: If you want to know which actress is playing Juror Hazel in Episodes 5, 6, and (most importantly) 7, click here to view photo album!

 Episodes 86 & 87 (hosts Jessa & Nick)